castral02/competition_assay/README.md

 # Competition Assay

-This repository contains Python code for a simple scoring method designed to identify highly interactive proteins using the AlphaPulldown pipeline.
+This repository contains Python code for a computational competition assay that integrates AlphaPulldown-derived scores to rank candidate interactors based on predicted binding quality.

 ## About